jordanbrook/leroi/README.md

-# LEROI (Linear Elevation and Radius Of Influence) :crown:
+# LEROI (Linear Elevation and Radius Of Influence) 🤴

 A Python3 implementation of a radar gridding algorithm that uses linear interpolation in elevation and radius of influence on the PPI.